La'more Lee Forrester

 La'more Lee Forrester (born 7 August 2008) is an English professional footballer who plays as a winger for Liverpool.

 Club career

 As a youth player, Lee Forrester joined the youth academy of Premier League side Liverpool at the age of six, where he played in the UEFA Youth League.

 International career

 Lee Forrester is an England youth international.
 On 26 April 2023, he debuted for the England national under-15 football team during a 2–2 friendly draw with the United States boys' national under-15 soccer team.

 Style of play

-Lee Forresrer plays as a winger.
+Lee Forrester plays as a winger.
 Known for his speed, he has received comparisons to England international Raheem Sterling.